bwoodsend/hirola/CONTRIBUTING.rst

   ``pytest tests/test_hash_table.py::test_automatic_resize``

-New tests can be added by defining functions whose names starts with ``test_`` in python files whose name also starts with ``test_``.
+New tests can be added by defining functions whose names starts with ``test_`` in python files whose name also starts with ``test_`` inside the ``tests`` folder.
 Tests should be ordered so that low level tests happen before high level tests so that the first test to fail (as given by ``pytest -x``) indicates exactly where the break is rather than indicating that a more complex function is broken as a side effect of the lower level function's being broken.
+The per-file running order is determined by ``pytestmark = pytest.mark.order()`` calls at the top of each file and within each file, tests are ordered simply by their line numbers.

 Run coverage
 ++++++++++++

-This is only useful if done immediately after running the full test suite.
+Coverage tells us which lines of code were never ran when running the test suite.
+The test suite automatically collects coverage statistics.

+* Do a full run of the test suite: ``pytest``
 * Generate an HTML report: ``coverage html``
 * View said report:
     * Linux: ``xdg-open htmlcov/index.html``